Government of Indiana: Town government

 Many small communities in Indiana are incorporated as towns.
-A town includes a three- or five-member town council serving primarily the legislative function of government.
+A town includes a three, five, or seven-member town council serving primarily the legislative function of government.
 For practical reasons, the town council may share in some of the executive functions.
 However, under statute, the role of the executive officer belongs to the president of the town council.
 The president of the town council is an elected member of the town council, selected by his or her fellow town councillors to lead the council.
 The council may also appoint a non-partisan town manager to oversee the day-to-day operations of the municipal government.
 The council is responsible for setting the town's budget and tax rates, and hiring all town employees.
 Unlike some states, Indiana town council members must declare a political party affiliation when they file to run for office.
 Indiana towns also elect clerk/treasurers, who manage town finances.
 As elected officials, clerk/treasurers operate independently of the town council, but within the council-approved budget.

 City government

 Most larger communities are incorporated as cities.
 A city can be either a third- or second-class city (the first-class designation is reserved for Indianapolis).
 Classification of cities is according to the Indiana Code, differentiated primarily by population.
 Large cities are first class, medium cities are second class, and small cities are third class.
 An Indiana city has a mayor-council form of government, but a third-class city may appoint a city manager.
 The mayor, elected to a four-year term, serves as the executive.
 Most mayors in Indiana are elected in partisan elections.
-The legislative branch consists of a five-, seven-, or nine-member city council.
+The legislative branch consists of a five, seven, or nine-member city council.
 Council members serve four-year terms, and may be elected by geographic districts or at-large.
 Most cities in Indiana use districts.